Looking for Contractors Insurance in Baxley?

 When you are looking for the right contractors insurance for your business, you will have many choices, including whether to buy professional liability insurance, also known as "errors and omission" insurance or "E & O."

-E & O is a liability policy that protects you if you make a mistake that causes a financial loss to a client.
+E & O is a liability policy that helps protect you if you make a mistake that causes a financial loss to a client.
 Similar to general liability, it will provide legal defense and claims settlements, if necessary.

 You may want or need this coverage under the following circumstances: